Kundt spacetimes minimally coupled to scalar field: Field equations with scalar field

-The expression $\Delta(\,\ln P)$ is the Gaussian curvature of two-spaces of constant $u,v$ equipped with the induced metric coming from (\ref{ourmetric}).
-This means that cosmological constant sets its upper bound and if $ \Lambda=0 $ the curvature is necessarily non-positive.
-In the geometrically simple case of two-surfaces with constant Gaussian curvature which is completely determined by a cosmological constant (therefore we have equality in (\ref{Gaussian})) the equation \ref{uu equation} implies that the scalar field should not be a function of $x,y$ and at the same time $V_{1}=V_{2}=0$.
+The expression $\Delta(\,\ln P)$ is the Gaussian curvature of the two-space of constant $u,v$ equipped with an induced metric coming from (\ref{ourmetric}).
+In the geometrically simple case of two-surfaces with constant Gaussian curvature which is completely determined by a cosmological constant we have zero on the left-hand side of (\ref{uu equation})).
 We will study this special case in detail in section \ref{previous}.
+In the next section we consider the case of two-spaces with non-constant Gaussian curvature determined by (\ref{uu equation})).